antarcticrainforest/esm_analysis/docs/reading_runs.rst

     ..automethod: remap

-    Regrid the loaded dataset to a different input grid

-    All netcdf data files that have been loaded
+    Regrid the files or a subset of it.
+The user can chose the output directory and the remapping method.
+Currently distance weighted, nearest neighbor, bilinear, conservative and largest area fraction are implemented

     ..automethod: apply_function

-    Apply a given function to the loaded dataset.
+    Apply a given input function to a collection of input streams.
+The function will be applied in parallel using the dask distributed client.

+    ..automethod: gen_weights

+    Create weights file that can be later used for distance weighted regridding.